By Andrea M. Darcy

-Do the holidays make you miserable?
+Are you the Christmas grinch in your social circle?
 Known to get a bit, well… snappy?
-Being a Christmas grinch happens.
-And it can even be a positive if you know how to handle it.
+Being a grump happens, and it can even be a positive if you know how to handle it.

 I hate Christmas